RU09342/lab-1-intro-to-git-c-and-msp430-TruFord/Assignment/README.md

   ## Subtract (char = '-')

-    int2 will be subtracted from int 1 and function will return the difference as a signed integer.
+    int2 will be subtracted from int1 and function will return the difference as a signed integer.

   ## Multiply (char = '*')